The Greiner Curve

-Dictionaries define the word "crisis" as a "turning point", but for many of us it has a negative meaning to do with panic.
-While companies certainly have to change at each of these points, if they properly plan for there is no need for panic and so we will call them "transitions".
+Although the word "crisis" is often linked to a state of panic, it can also mean "turning point."
+While companies certainly have to change at each of these points, if they properly plan ahead, there is no need for panic, and so we will call them "transitions."

 This phase ends with a Leadership Crisis, where professional management is needed.
 The founders may change their style and take on this role, but often someone new will be brought in.

 Phase 2: Growth Through Direction